socotecio/django-socio-grpc/docs/features/grpc-action.rst

 Placeholders
 ============

-Placeholders are objects that will be replaced in the service registration step.
+Placeholders are objects that will be replaced in the :ref:`service registration<services-registry>` step.
-They are useful when you want to use arguments that you want to override in subclasses.
+They are useful when you want to use arguments that you want to override in subclasses (**Meaning when you are coding your own Mixins**).

 They define a ``resolve`` method that will be called with the service instance as argument.